dawsonjon/OpenXcvr/README.md

 2 | 4 | 8
 3 | 2 | 4

-This technique is used in both the soft-rock (ensemble) and mchf designs, using an analogue multiplexer to switch between bands.
+This technique is used in both the soft-rock (ensemble) and mcHF designs, using an analogue multiplexer to switch between bands.
 The qrp-labs design uses much narrower plug-in BPF modules which each pass on of the HF ham bands.
 The qrp-labs design does a better job of filtering out unwanted signals outside the ham bands, but a filter is needed for each band (which would be a lot of filters).
 The OpenXcvr design uses a 4 band filter to reduce cost, and allow a general coverage design that could also be used for Short Wave Listening (SWLing).

-In common with the mchf design, wire-wound surface mount inductors are used.
+In common with the mcHF design, wire-wound surface mount inductors are used.
 The surface mount inductors reduce cost and board area, but still provide a reasonably high Q factor.

 The 2MHz lower frequency limit of band 3 will probably allow reasonable performance on the 1.8MHz (160m) band, due to the slow roll-off of the filter.
 To allow maximum flexibility, e.g. for comercial broadcast on LW and MW bands, a bypass option is also included.